hCaptcha/react-hcaptcha/README.md

 * `pnpm --filter @hcaptcha-react/lib run combile:build` - will build the production version

-#### Environment Variables
+#### Environment Variables for Development
-Create a `.env` in the root directory, see `.env.example` for what variables can be set.
-If not file is found, variables will fallback to a production configuration.
+For developing react-hcaptcha itself, create a `.env` in the root directory. `.env.example` shows the variables that can be set.
+If this file is not present, build variables default to a production configuration.

 #### Publishing